Dr. Rakesh RanjanSouth Asia Regional Coordinator at Institute for Human Rights and Business (IHRB)Speaker

 Profile

-Dr. Ranjan holds a Ph.D. in Sociology from Jawaharlal Nehru University, India, and has undertaken advanced research training at the European University Institute, Italy, and the National University of Singapore.
-He is the author of Indian Diaspora Homeland Engagement: Education and Healthcare Sector (Oxford University Press) and serves as a Visiting Senior Fellow at the Global Research Forum on Diaspora and Transnationalism and the International Institute for Migration and Development.
+Dr Ranjan holds a Ph.D. in Sociology from Jawaharlal Nehru University, with advanced research training at the European University Institute (Italy) and the National University of Singapore.
+He is the author of Indian Diaspora Homeland Engagement: Education and Healthcare Sector (Oxford University Press) and serves as a Visiting Senior Fellow at both the Global Research Forum on Diaspora and Transnationalism and the International Institute for Migration and Development.

 Agenda Sessions